HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS for Enhanced ITS Services in Trans-Continental Highways

-To tackle the aforementioned challenges in trans-continental highways, we advocate the use of a HAPS constellation as a reliable provider of connectivity, caching, and computing power for ITS services, as well as surveillance features for trans-continental highways.
-Several ITS-related applications can be enabled through HAPS-ITS, thus providing improved travel safety, better productivity for commercial vehicle operations, and greater mobility and comfort for passengers, as illustrated in Fig. \ref{fig:sys}.
+To tackle the aforementioned challenges, we advocate the use of a HAPS constellation as a reliable provider of connectivity, caching, computing, and imaging power for ITS services.
+Several {CAV} applications can be enabled through HAPS-ITS, thus providing improved travel safety, better productivity, and greater mobility and comfort for passengers

+In the remaining, HAPS-ITS refers to unmanned airships equipped with components that enable ITS services.
+This is motivated by the numerous advantages of unmanned airships over unmanned aircraft, including quasi-stationarity, large payload (up to 2000 kg), and extended mission times (up to 5 years).